 An emerging technology arising from this powerful combination are AI trading bots, which we have written about.
 You can get the details on how they help take the tedium out of trading activities in there.

 aelf, a layer 1 AI blockchain infrastructure, had since embraced AI technologies to further enhance its already high-performance, scalable network.
-It comprises a mainchain with sidechains structure, parallel processing, a layer 2 ZK-Rollup solution, and cross-chain interoperability to stretch the possibilities of AI dApps that could be built on the ecosystem, not excluding automation tools within the DeFi and trading fields.
+It comprises a mainchain with sidechains structure, parallel processing, and cross-chain interoperability to stretch the possibilities of AI dApps that could be built on the ecosystem, not excluding automation tools within the DeFi and trading fields.

 In Closing